Artifaqt/ak-analysis/README.md

 - ✅ Understanding how malicious scripts work
 - ✅ Learning about obfuscation techniques
 - ✅ Identifying security threats
+- ✅ Developing deobfuscation tools
 - ❌ NOT for creating similar malicious scripts
 - ❌ NOT for exploiting other users
+- ❌ NOT for bypassing game security

 **Use this knowledge responsibly.**